 It may not even be Halloween yet, but Christmas is quickly approaching.
 There are only 62 days left until the big day.
 And that means that it really is time to think about gifts, especially if you are planning handmade (by you or someone else) gifts, or if you’re hoping to get whatever the hot item is this year.

 And now that I have my own tiny human (and several nieces and nephews), I’m thinking a lot more about gifts for kids.
-I love the idea of gifts that can grow with my child, but mostly I want her to have toys that I can play with too (without losing my mind).
+I love the idea of gifts that can grow with my child, like one of these personalized gifts, but mostly I want her to have toys that I can play with too (without losing my mind).
+I even found a couple of things which mixed these two together – something personalised but something she will love as she is growing up and of course when she is older!
+Something like a custom moon lamp, or for Spanish speakers, lГЎmpara de luna?
+Such a cool idea!
+Anyway, that’s not the only gift I had in mind.
 So without further ado, here are 5 fun gift ideas for your tiny human (and you).

 1. Peg Dolls